 Every precaution will be taken to protect exhibits, but the Youth Fair will assume no responsibility for breakage and/or theft.
 We advise against using sterling silver.
 Winning entries will remain on display until checkout on Saturday morning.

 Categories:

-Best Informal Outdoor Entry Most Creative Entry Best Informal Indoor Entry Best Holiday or Celebration Entry Best Formal Entry Judges Choice
+Best Informal Outdoor Entry

+Most Creative Entry

+Best Informal Indoor Entry

+Best Formal Entry

+Judges Choice